sunshinehealthstudios/changelog/current.md

 permalink: /current/
 ---

-_Updated 4/21/2022 00:14 ET_
+_Updated 4/21/2022 23:55 ET_

-Due to an app store rejection, the release is delayed. iOS and Android have both passed regression.
-The rest of the team is working on development for v7.15.
+v7.14 is ready for release and will begin rollout tomorrow.
+The team is now working on development for v7.15.

 ***